rbock44/mbgo/README.md

 you just need to use e.g. curl to POST the data with @mb.json.

 The upload.sh in test shows the registration of the mock and the run of three different requests.

+To build mbgo you just need to checkout my repository and run "go install"

+To run the test you need to isntall mountebank on your machine and run in with "mb --allowInjection".

+For the use in some secure environments I would use iptable to restrict mountebank to certain ports and also create an own mountebank user with no rights.